JMaynor/homepage/src/site/notes/Movies/AFI Top 100 List.md

 | 98 | 1942 | Yankee Doodle Dandy | [[Movies/Yankee Doodle Dandy (1942)#Review\|Yankee Doodle Dandy (1942)#Review]] |
 | 99 | 1995 | Toy Story | Skipped |
 | 100 | 1959 | Ben-Hur | [[Movies/Ben-Hur (1959)#Review\|Ben-Hur (1959)#Review]] |

+# Additions

+Making note of any movies I feel are missing, either because they came after the list was first written or I just feel they should've made the cut on the list.
+Might make my own edition of the list at some point.
+Will expand each movie and provide more reasoning.

+- Mulholland Drive
+- There Will Be Blood
+- No Country For Old Men
+- The Shining (but does it overcome 2001?
+2001 is more technically impressive certainly but Shining is a personal favorite)
+- The Dark Knight (a maybe for me.
+Considered one of the best films of the period, but is it showing its age?)
+- Avatar (I don't personally care about it, but it's clearly notable)